Ravi-Raghavan/CIS-5300-Final-Project/Milestone #2/scoring.md

 - **F1 Weighted:** Average of Pos F1 and Neg F1 weighted by the number of instances in each class.

-**__Note to Grader:__** While the script returns multiple evaluation metrics, our primary metric for assessing model performance is the F1 score.
+**__Note to Grader:__** While the script returns multiple evaluation metrics, our primary metric for assessing model performance is the F1 score(i.e. Pos F1).
 The other metrics are provided solely for additional analysis.